microsoftgraph/msgraph-sdk-java/docs/upgrade-to-v3.md

 ### Shorter package names

+To upgrade your application do the following.

-1. Replace any reference to `com.microsoft.graph.models.generated` and `com.microsoft.graph.models.extensions` by `com.microsoft.graph.models`.
+- Replace any reference to `com.microsoft.graph.models.generated` and `com.microsoft.graph.models.extensions` by `com.microsoft.graph.models`.
-1. Replace any reference to `com.microsoft.graph.requests.extensions` by `com.microsoft.graph.requests`.
+- Replace any reference to `com.microsoft.graph.requests.extensions` by `com.microsoft.graph.requests`.

 ### Cleanup of unecessary interfaces

-To provide a cleaner API surface and avoid shipping potentially breaking changes when properties are added, some interfaces have been removed:
+To provide a cleaner API surface and avoid shipping potentially breaking changes when properties are added, some interfaces have been removed.
+To upgrade your application do the following.

-1. Replace any reference to `IGraphServiceClient` by `GraphServiceClient`.
+- Replace any reference to `IGraphServiceClient` by `GraphServiceClient`.
-1. Replace any reference to `IEntityCollectionPage` by `EntityCollectionPage` (e.g. `IEventCollectionPage`).
+- Replace any reference to `IEntityCollectionPage` by `EntityCollectionPage` (e.g. `IEventCollectionPage`).

 ### Azure identity

 The Microsoft Graph Java SDK now leverages azure-identity to improve the authentication experience.
-This new library provides support for [more authentication flows](https://docs.microsoft.com/graph/sdks/choose-authentication-providers?tabs=Java) and improves the configuration experience:
+This new library provides support for [more authentication flows](https://docs.microsoft.com/graph/sdks/choose-authentication-providers?tabs=Java) and improves the configuration experience.
+To upgrade your application do the following.

-1. Remove any dependency on `microsoft-graph-auth` and replace them by one of the providers available in azure-identity.
+- Remove any dependency on `microsoft-graph-auth` and replace them by one of the providers available in azure-identity.
-1. Remove any dependency on `microsoft-graph-android-auth` and replace them by one of the providers available in azure-identity.
+- Remove any dependency on `microsoft-graph-android-auth` and replace them by one of the providers available in azure-identity.
-1. Reconsider the need for custom authentication providers (implementation of `IAuthenticationProvider` or `ICoreAuthenticationProvider`) that might be part of your project and use a provider available in azure-identity whenever possible.
+- Reconsider the need for custom authentication providers (implementation of `IAuthenticationProvider` or `ICoreAuthenticationProvider`) that might be part of your project and use a provider available in azure-identity whenever possible.

 Check out [this document](./upgrade-to-v3-auth.md) to find examples on how to upgrade your authentication providers to azure-identity providers.

 ### Single authentication provider interface

 Due to historical reasons, the SDK provided two authentication provider interfaces `ICoreAuthenticationProvider` and `IAuthenticationProvider`.
 This was creating confusion and duplication and has been resolved to a single `IAuthenticationProvider` interface.
-If you implemented any of those interfaces you should:
+To upgrade your application do the following.

-1. Replace any reference to `ICoreAuthenticationProvider` by `IAuthenticationProvider`.
+- Replace any reference to `ICoreAuthenticationProvider` by `IAuthenticationProvider`.
-1. Update the implementation to match the new interface.
+- Update the implementation to match the new interface.
-1. Replace any reference to `com.microsoft.graph`.
+- Replace any reference to `com.microsoft.graph`.

 > Note: if your project implements its own authentication provider, you might want to review the list of providers available with Azure identity to review whether a custom provider is still required.
 If a custom provider is still required, you should extend `BaseAuthenticationProvider` which provides a method to check whether a spefic request should be authenticated based on its URL.

 ### Modern date and time API

-To provide a modern, more reliable, and faster date and time API, `Calendar` properties have been replaced by `OffsetDateTime` properties:
+To provide a modern, more reliable, and faster date and time API, `Calendar` properties have been replaced by `OffsetDateTime` properties.
+To upgrade your application do the following.

-1. Replace any `Calendar` assignment by `OffsetDateTime`.
+- Replace any `Calendar` assignment by `OffsetDateTime`.

 ### Fluent method parameter sets and support for optional parameters

-To provide support for optional parameters for OData methods (actions, functions), the SDK now makes use of parameter classes with fluent builders:
+To provide support for optional parameters for OData methods (actions, functions), the SDK now makes use of parameter classes with fluent builders.
+To upgrade your application do the following.

-1. Replace any OData method reference by it's parameter set equivalent.
+- Replace any OData method reference by it's parameter set equivalent.

    Example: